The Elderly Novice Virtual Organist

 Accessory Stop

-A control found with the Stop Controls that does not control one or more ranks of pipes (mainly Couplers, Tremulants, and Toy Stops).
+A control found with the Stop Controls that is not a speaking stop.
+Types of accessory stop are Coupler, Tremulant, and Toy Stop.

 Borrowing